-Members shall not allow EGM retailers to play in their point of sale.
+When Members have no other measures - for example registered play - in place, they shall discourage EGM retailers to play in their point of sale.
 Members shall put the RG rules regarding EGM in the retailer's contract.

-EGM shall offer an age verification system.
+EGM shall offer an age verification system to prevent minors from playing.

-The advertising shall be focused on entertainment and gaming in a responsible way.
+The advertising shall be focused on gaming in a responsible way.

 The EGM or its surroundings shall be giving information about chance of winning or pay out.

 Information provided at the EGM or in its surrounding shall make it clear that winning is purely a matter of chance and that a player's skill or knowledge will not improve the odds.

 Members shall provide the EGM players with information about how to contact a gambling helpline.
 Members shall avoid serving alcohol to players while playing and players should not be served any free alcohol.